JP-HellParadise/TestBridge/README.md

   + New upgrade for CM pipe
 - Applied Energistics 2:  WIP
 - Refined Storage:  WIP

+P/s: All code and resource pack reserved to owner.

 ### How to use *this repo*:
 1. Clone this repository.
 2. In the local repository, run the command `gradlew setupDecompWorkspace idea`.